wizardyesterday/AutomaticGainControl/README.txt

 configuration and state information.
 The file, testAgc.cc shows you how to define your *static* callbacks which would normally reside in your application code.
-I used tis progrm to unit-test the AGC code using a debugger.
+I used this progrm to unit-test the AGC code using a debugger.
 You can add bells and whistles to the test program so that you cann get a feel of the AGC code.
 Test program output is illustrated below.